Updated May 19, 2023

 It is developing daily, and its demand is also increasing; hence, many career opportunities are available in the IT industry.
-Due to shortage or lack of efficient Scala developers, there is huge scope for you in the future.
+Due to the shortage or lack of efficient Scala developers, there is huge scope for you in the future.
 So it is a great technology to study and to build your career.

 This has been a guide to the What is Scala?.
 Here we discussed the Need, Advantage, Disadvantage, Scope, Use, and Comparison between Scala and Java.
 You can also go through our other suggested articles to learn more –